smallcat9603/data-compression/README.md

 This file includes various floating-point data compression methods and other related functions for MPI communication.

 ### dataCompression.h
 This file is the head file of dataCompression.c.
-The most important parameter to be used is CT.

 ### set-parameter.sh
 This file is used to set the parameters of **CT**, **absErrorBound** and **BER** in dataCompression.h.